thottiamrp/modernweb-2019dec9/Labs/Ch05-RWD/bootstrap/2content/README.md

 2. In this **/bootstrap** directory, continue working on previous file **grid.html**.
 If you did not finish the last exercise, then copy the **grid.html** from the **/Labs/bootstrap/1layout/Solution/** folder into **/bootstrap**

 3. Add images for each dog, one to follow each existing `<h2>` element.
 Do this for all 3 dogs.
+WATCH THE EXTENSIONS ARE DIFFERENT.
 An example:
     ```html
     <h2>Pembroke Welsh Corgi</h2>
     <img src="img/corgi.jpg" alt="Pembroke Welsh Corgi" />